Sylvain Guintoli: 2017

 In 2017, Guintoli returned to the British Superbike Championship riding a Suzuki.
 He skipped two rounds mid-season, having re-joined part-time the MotoGP class after six years to replace the injured Alex Rins, again for Suzuki.

-With three rounds to go, he is currently classified on 15th position, with 79 points.
-He is the best Suzuki rider.
-His best result is a 4th place at the opening race at Silverstone on 10 September.
+With three rounds to go, Guintoli was classified on 15th position, with 79 points, and was the highest placed Suzuki rider.
+His best result was a 4th place at the opening race at Silverstone on 10 September, till another 4th place and a final win, 1st, at Assen.

 Superbike World Championship

 After finishing the British Superbike Championship season with three fifth places at Oulton Park, Guintoli was signed up for another season with the Worx Crescent Suzuki squad.
 But when Max Neukirchner suddenly left Suzuki to join Honda, Guintoli was drafted in as his replacement for the 2010 season.
 Guintoli then rode the final World Superbike Championship round of the 2009 season in Portimão finishing tenth in the second race.
 He was competitive at the opening round, but was disappointed with his own performance at round two in Portugal, where he took a best finish of ninth on a bike that teammate Leon Haslam rode to a victory.
 He did not finish as high as fourth again until round nine, but had scored points in every race at this stage.

 For 2011, Guintoli has signed with Liberty Cz Group-backed Liberty Ducati, based in Prague, Czech Republic.
 His teammate will be WSBK veteran and former Guandalini Ducati/Aprilia rider Jakub Smrz.
 In 2012, Guintoli achieved his and the team's first win at the third round of the season, in Assen.
 He will top the podium twice again over the course of the season, first at Silverstone and then in the home-round at Magny Cours.
 He joined the Aprilia factory team in 2013 as a replacement for Max Biaggi, taking one win and finishing third overall in the Championship behind Tom Sykes and Eugene Laverty.
 He retained his seat for the 2014 Superbike World Championship season, and started the season on a high note by winning Race 2 in the opening round at Phillip Island.
 Four more wins will follow during the course of the season, culminating in his championship-winning double win at the closing round in Losail.
 Guintoli is the first French World Superbike champion since Raymond Roche in 1990.
 For the 2015 Superbike World Championship season, he joined Pata Honda World Superbike.
 He finished in front of his young Teammate Michael Van Der Mark in the Championship.

-In 2016, he was hired by the new factory Yamaha World Superbike Team to ride the new R1.
+In 2016, Guintoli was hired by the new factory Yamaha World Superbike Team to ride the new R1.
 He suffered a brutal crash in Imola and broke several bones.
 He missed 10 races but came back to finish the season with a first podium for the squad in Doha, Qatar.
 He also ended the season in front of his teammate Alex Lowes.